 - Salary or wage income

-- Income earned outside United States which has no connection with any business or profession in USA.
+- Income earned outside the United States which has no connection with any business or profession in USA.

 - Commodities transactions or foreign currency gains or losses